 Lastly, for now, consider that notion of learning and experiencing life together.
 Many parents fear teaching certain subjects at home.
 “I was never strong in math,” they say.
 But one of the greatest aspects of homeschooling is the reality of learning alongside of your children.
 The key is not to have all the answers.
 The greater point is to instill and to inspire a curiosity and a love of learning in your kids.
 When a question arises that you can’t answer, instead of counting it as a failure or a proof that you aren’t cut out for this, take it as an opportunity to say, “Let’s find out together!”
 This sets up your child for a lifelong adventure of ‘finding out’ instead of waiting to be told.
 We aren’t trying to teach our kids to pass exams; we are equipping them to love learning and to spend their life discovering all the new and wonderful realities of life!

 If you are reluctant to decide to begin homeschooling, take a moment to consider all the factors — not only the academics.
 Yes, you can teach your children science, grammar, geometry, and more.
-There are many resources on the HSLDA social media sites to help you do just that.
+There are many resources on Homeschool.Today to help you do just that and the HSLDA Member Services Team provides professional support when you face a big problem.
 But instead of getting bogged down in the academic side of things right now, think of the greater life lessons that you can teach your children at home through homeschooling.
 Homeschooling is a lifestyle that fosters individuality, curiosity, family unity, and community-mindedness.

 You can absolutely homeschool your children well.
-But if there is a lingering reluctance to prove it to yourself, weigh out the other benefits to you and your family of choosing the homeschooling lifestyle.
+But if there is a lingering reluctance to prove it to yourself, weigh the other benefits to you and your family of choosing the homeschooling lifestyle.
 This is about more than grades, school subjects, and getting into college.
-Read up on the benefits of homeschooling by looking at the latest research, our members’ homeschool success stories, and HSLDA Canada President Paul Faris’ own answer to the question of “Does Homeschooling Work?”
+Read up on the benefits of homeschooling by looking at the latest research, our members’ homeschool success stories, and HSLDA Canada President Peter Stock’s video on the benefits of home education.

 You can homeschool.
 And we can help.
 Life is better with homeschooling, and homeschooling is better with HSLDA.
 If you still have questions, we’d love to help you answer them.
-Visit our website, contact the office, or become a member today!
+Become an HSLDA Member today.